Fort Worth missing trio: Search and investigation

 When the girls failed to turn up, the police were called and the case was quickly handed to the youth division of the Fort Worth Police Department's (FWPD) Missing Persons Bureau.
 The girls were presumed to be runaways by investigators.
-As if to prove this point, the next day Tommy Trlica, Rachel's husband, received a letter that appeared to have been written by her.
+The next day, Tommy Trlica, Rachel's husband, received a letter that appeared to have been written by her.
 It read: